Bootloader Software Solution for Automotive ECU

-- The Bootloader communicates with reprogramming tools through serial communication protocols (UART, LIN, SPI, CAN, Ethernet, etc.) and can reprogram the ECU application software.
+- The Bootloader communicates with ECU reprogramming tools through serial communication protocols (UART, LIN, SPI, CAN, Ethernet, etc.) and can reprogram the ECU application software.

 - The Bootloader software also detects, reports, and manages errors like power failures, loss of communication, and Flash-write errors.

 - Flash error protection is usually accomplished by storing a checksum or Cyclic Redundancy Code (CRC) for the ECU application.